invveritas/lib7shifts/README.rst

 lib7shifts
 ==========

-A library for interacting with the 7shifts REST API in Python3.
+A library/CLI for interacting with the 7shifts REST API in Python3.

 Before using this library, it's a good idea to be familiar with 7shifts, itself, and read the API documentation, here: